hyperledger-labs/blockchain-explorer/README.md

     $ docker-compose down
     ```

-* In the docker-compose.yaml, two named volumes are allocated for persistent data (for Postgres data and user wallet), if you would like to clear these named volumes up, run the following:
+* In the docker-compose.yaml, two named volumes are allocated for persistent data (for Postgres data and user wallet).
+If you would like to clear these named volumes up, run the following:

     ```shell
     $ docker-compose down -v